ravachol/kew/website/site_src/docs.md

-## Documentation
+## Introduction

+kew is an open source terminal music player written in C. It's been designed from the ground up to be fast, minimalistic, immersive and fun to use.
+It is also designed to be very respectful toward users and music artists.

+kew is a TUI app that can be run from the command-line either by just typing kew, or with arguments.

-kew creates a playlist with the contents of the first directory or file whose name matches the arguments you provide in the command-line.
+When run with arguments, kew creates a playlist with the contents of the first directory or file whose name matches the arguments you provide in the command-line.

 ```bash
 kew cure great